 Chicago DUI Lawyer

 Dealing with a DUI can hurt your license, your wallet, and your future.
-Don’t accept those consequences without a fight—instead, talk to a Chicago DUI lawyer from Chicago Trusted Attorneys about fighting your DUI charges.
+Don’t accept those consequences without a fight—instead, talk to a DUI lawyer from Chicago Trusted Attorneys about fighting your DUI charges.

 One minute, you’re on the road in Chicago, maybe heading home from a friend’s house or from a bar, when you’re pulled over.
 The officer cites suspicious driving behavior, and soon, you’re in the back of the police car.
 You’ve been arrested for drunk driving, and your future may be on the line.